Skip to content

 - name: C

-command: echo "After A and B"
+command: echo "After both B and C"

 yaml